More professionalism in farming

-SKDRDP promotes the construction of wells and assists financially with the installation of pump sets and irrigation facilities in the field.
-Loans are also provided for the purchase of sprinklers, wells, purchase of pump sets and other equipment's.
+SKDRDP promotes the development of source of irrigation like construction of wells, farm ponds as well as the installation of methods of irrigation such as pumpsets, drip irrigation, sprinkler irrigation etc. And also, SKDRDP assists financially for all these development activities.
 The Pragathi Bandhus share labor for digging and repairing the wells.
 This long-term investment helps to optimize the usage of scarce water resources.

 Rain Water Harvesting